meadiode/gpd340_re/README.md

 **GPD340** is a 2-character 5x7 dot-matrix LED smart display manufactured by Plessey in the 80s.

-Since there is little to no information available on the internet about this display, this repo is the result of a succesful attempt to reverse engineer the pinout and driving scheme in order to make these displays useful in hobby projects and such.
+Since there is little to no information available on the internet about this display, this repo is the result of a successful attempt to reverse engineer the pinout and driving scheme in order to make these displays useful in hobby projects and such.

 ![gpd340](images/GPD340_01_smol.jpg)